 Suite dome lofts are two-storey domes which fit up to four people and have comfortable double or twin beds both up and downstairs.
 These domes, ideal for families or groups of friends, come with a wood stove, a private terrace and a private bathroom with a state-of-the-art composting toilet.

 Spacious, comfortable and equipped with private bathrooms, Superior Domes are the optimum choice for trekkers wanting that bit more space and comfort at the end of a long day’s walk.
 Each Superior Dome has comfortable queen-size or twin beds, a propane heater, skylight windows and a private bathroom with a sophisticated composting toilet

 EcoCamp Standard domes were the world's first lodge accommodation in geodesic shape.
 They are resistant to the strong Patagonian winds, and come equipped with two single beds (doubles on request), cozy fleece blankets and feather quilts.
 There are windows in the ceiling for stargazing.
 Standard domes include shared bathrooms which are large, comfortable and gender divided.

 Regular departures are available every day from September to April.
 You can request availability and prices to travel during the months of September, October and April by writing through the contact forms.

 The trip departs every day starting and ending in Punta Arenas, Puerto Natales or El Calafate.
-Please visit our Weekly Transfer Board for details of EcoCamp pick up and drop off times from both Chile and Argentina.
+Please visit our Weekly Transfer Board for details of EcoCamp pick up and drop off times.